-The certification vs. degree debate is not a new one in the world of Information Technology (IT).
+The certification vs. degree debate is not a new one in the world of IT certifications.

 Like most industries, there are pros and cons to pursuing each, as well as advantages to having both.
 Depending on how deep into the IT field you plan to go will dictate how much education you’ll want to invest in.

 This post explores and compares the benefits of IT degrees versus certificates.
 While both have its advantages, IT certifications position you to enter the job market in less time and in a more affordable manner.